thegetty/lod-gateway/README.md

 ## Components

-The LOD Gateway contains one production container: `web-service`; for development purposes, a containerized `postgres` service is also included.
+The LOD Gateway contains one production container: `web-service`; for development purposes, a containerized `postgres` service and a containerized graph store, `fuseki`, are also included.

 ## Setup Instructions